criccadamus/wow-ui/elvui/fonts/new-fonts.md

     AddMedia('font','sanfrancisco-rounded.ttf',			'San Francisco Rounded', nil, westAndRU)
     ```

-## Restart the game
+## Save the file and restart the game

-Every time `ElvUI` gets an update it will break this edit; make sure you have a backup somewhere and re-add the font files and the lines after updating it.
+## Notes

+* Every time you update `ElvUI` you will have to do this again as the file you just edited has been replaced.